 she sees power in him, and security/comfort for herself.
 Since

-she has never really felt protected in her world, this male is
+she has never felt safe or protected in her world, this male is

-never felt deserving of it.
-Thus begins their dance, which replicates
+it.
+Thus begins their dance, which replicates an intoxicating

 on a Borderline's level of emotional desperation, she may not